Successful Trip to Sacajawea Campground

 On the way to Soad Lake to walk the dogs and get out of the house on July 9, we turned off the main road and followed a side dirt road to Fremont Ridge.
 Fremont Ridge is a huge moraine on the south side of Fremont Lake.

-A brave (or foolish) photogenic pronghorn, Fremont Ridge The same pronghorn keeping an eye on use.
-Fremont Ridge.
 Our Honey girl with her fashionable hat and UV protecting sun-suit.
-Honey has a the medical condition Sebaceous adenitis.
-Fremont Peak with the much closer Fremont Ridge in the foreground.
-Wind River Range
+Honey has a the medical condition Sebaceous adenitis that results in hair loss.

 On June 10, we toke a drive over what the locals and old USGS topographic maps call "The Mesa".
 It's a very large and mostly flat surface south of and over 500 ft higher than the town of Pinedale Wyoming.
 We started our adventure over the Mesa by turning off of county road CR 136 (Paradise Road) onto the road BLM 5102 headed north.